1 .... The Actual Weekend Scenarios

 The third option could have been to send out twosomes from both the 1st and 10th tees.

-Normal intervals between groups could have been 10 minutes.
-The first group could have
+Normal intervals between groups could have been 10 or 11 minutes.
+In the eleven minute

 Using the Double Cut Method would have put the final Sunday group on the first